Installing a newer version of Iptables and Ip6tables with version 4.2?

 Regarding the subject.
 I am still learning about the Replicant project, so I am not sure which version of Iptables being used.
 Anyhow, to follow the newest releases of Iptables is it possible to install them with Replicant 4.2?

-RE: Installing a newer version of Iptables and Ip6tables with version 4.2? - Added by Paul Kocialkowski almost 6 years ago
+RE: Installing a newer version of Iptables and Ip6tables with version 4.2? - Added by Paul Kocialkowski over 6 years ago

 Thanks for your interest in Replicant!